How to Create Avengers Text Effect in Illustrator & Photoshop

 Step 31

-Create new layer above text with stroke effect.
-Press Ctrl and click on text layer.
+Create a new layer above the text with the stroke effect.
+Press Ctrl and click on the text layer thumbnail.
 Click Select > Modify > Expand.
 Set Expand by 3 pixels.
-Notice that we expanded selection for 3 pixel so it matches the stroke size.
+Notice that we expanded the selection by 3 pixels so it matches the stroke size.

-Fill selection with a linear gradient from white to black to white.
+Fill the selection with a linear gradient from white to black to white.

 Set its blend mode to Overlay.
 Reduce Opacity to 30%.